-There are so many things to experience in Saigon.
-Oh Saigon.
-One of my all-time favourite cities.
+There are so many things to experience in Saigon – one of my all-time favourite cities!
 Saigon (also known as Ho Chi Minh City or HCMC for short) is like a whirlwind.
 It may feel chaotic and overwhelming at first, but stick around long enough and you’ll discover a lively city with a contagious energy that you can’t help but fall in love with.
-One of the cheapest cities in south east Asia, Saigon is known for it’s great street food, millions of mopeds, French colonial style buildings, complex history and wild nightlife.
-There are so many things to do in and around this dynamic city – are you ready for my top 10 things you must experience in Saigon?!
+One of the cheapest cities in south east Asia and on so many people’s Asia bucket list, Saigon is known for it’s great street food, millions of mopeds, French colonial style buildings, complex history and wild nightlife.
+There are so many things to do in and around this dynamic city and it is definitely one of the best places to visit in Vietnam!
+Are you ready for the top 10 things you must experience in Saigon?!

 1. Hop on the back of a scooter